arian1123/TwitterEmotionIntensity/Final System/README.md

 #### Regression or Classification:

 1. Run run_regression() in main.py to perform regression.
 In default, it selects all the features, but you can select features by assigning True of False values to the parameters.
 For example, run_regression(tfidf=True, BoW=False, edinburgh=False, glove=False, Hashtag_Intense=False, Lexicons=False) selects only tfidf as its feature.
 It will automatically print out the Pearson correlations and Spearman correlations from 10-fold cross validation on training dataset, for each emotion and each regressor.
-That is two tables, one for Pearson correlation, the other for Spearman correlation.
+That is two tables, one's evaluation metric is Pearson correlation, the other's evaluation metric is Spearman correlation.
 2. Similarly, run run_classification() in main.py to perform classification.
 You can also select features by assigning True of False values to the parameters.
 It will automatically print out a table that shows the Pearson correlations from 10-fold cross validation on training dataset, for each emotion and each classifier.